Overview of Services

 Comprehensive copyediting —> clarify, strengthen, and streamline the language

-Comprehensive copyediting addresses the language on a sentence level to improve the quality and effectiveness of your writing.
-I’ll help you strengthen your connection to your audience through clear, concise writing that maintains your voice.
+Comprehensive copyediting goes a little deeper, to smooth out your writing on a sentence level and amp up effectiveness and readability.
+I’ll help you connect to your readers through clear, concise writing that maintains your voice.

 In addition to the items included in basic copyediting, comprehensive copyediting may address: